MC1053121 – (Updated) Microsoft 365 apps: We will prompt users to back up their files in Microsoft OneDrive (new info) (archived)

 Data Loss Risk

-If users do not back up their files as prompted, they may risk data loss due to device failure or accidental deletion.
+If users ignore the prompts and do not back up their files, they risk losing important data due to device failure or accidental deletion.

 - roles: End Users, Data Managers